umich-michr/yhr-track/README.md

 To debug the application locally with the embedded database, run:

-./gradlew bootrun --debug-jvm -Dspring.profiles.active=dev You can use http://localhost:8082/h2-console to access embedded h2 db.
+./gradlew bootrun --debug-jvm
+You can use http://localhost:8080/h2-console to access embedded h2 db.
 Refer to application-dev.properties for the db connection details.

+Initial data is loaded from src/main/resources/data.sql which populates:

+Client configurations with allowed origins and CORS settings

+### Note on Connection Pool Parameters

+When running the application, Hibernate logs may show some connection pool parameters as "undefined/unknown".
+This is a known issue with how Hibernate logs HikariCP configuration and doesn't indicate a problem with the actual connection pool settings.
+The configured HikariCP parameters are still applied correctly.
+To verify the actual settings, enable HikariCP debug logging by adding `logging.level.com.zaxxer.hikari=DEBUG` to your configuration.

 ## Debugging Database Integration Tests